Frances Farmer: 1937–1941: Transition to theater

 Unsatisfied with the expectations of the studio system and wanting to enhance her reputation as a serious actress, Farmer left Hollywood in mid-1937 to do summer stock on the East Coast, performing in Westchester, New York, and Westport, Connecticut.
 There, she attracted the attention of director Harold Clurman and playwright Clifford Odets, who invited her to appear in a three-month production of Odets's play Golden Boy, produced by the Group Theatre.
 Paramount wanted Farmer back in Los Angeles for the film, Beau Geste, but Farmer pleaded to stay in New York for the play.
 The part Farmer turned down later went to Susan Hayward, essentially launching her film career.
 Golden Boy opened in November 1937 and ran for a total of 248 performances.
 Her performance at first received mixed reviews, with Time commenting that she had been miscast.
-Brooks Atkinson, however, wrote in The New York Times on November 5, 1937, that, "Frances is sufficient to the part and excellent in the romantic scenes."
-And Cue magazine's November 13, 1937 review of Golden Boy written by Herbert Drake stated: "Frances Farmer turns in a simple and honest portrayal, completely in tune with the magnificent ensemble acting of the rest of the Group performance."
+However, Brooks Atkinson wrote in The New York Times on November 5, 1937, that "Frances is sufficient to the part and excellent in the romantic scenes."
+And Cue magazine's November 13, 1937, review of Golden Boy written by Herbert Drake stated: "Frances Farmer turns in a simple and honest portrayal, completely in tune with the magnificent ensemble acting of the rest of the Group performance."
 Due to Farmer's box-office appeal, the play became the biggest hit in the group's history.
-By 1938, when the production had embarked on a national tour, regional critics from Washington, DC, to Chicago gave her rave reviews.
+By 1938, when the production had embarked on a national tour, regional critics from Washington, D.C., to Chicago gave her rave reviews.